-Types of Data in Statistics: Numerical and Categorical
+Types of Data in Statistics: Numerical vs Categorical Data

-Collecting data can be a powerful tool for businesses as it guides important decisions with facts and figures.
-Derived from large data sets, underlying statistics can be extracted to highlight key areas of a business.
+Collecting different types of data in research can be a powerful tool for businesses as it guides important decisions with facts and figures.
 The reliance on statistics is growing faster than ever before as it can minimise unconscious bias, feelings and opinions, as data cuts through the noise to offer proven evidence.
 Statistics are a summary figure, projection or informed estimation and can provide valuable observations when understanding an organisation’s position.

-Different types of data can be collected in order to produce a variety of statistics for different industries.
-Gaining a deeper understanding of the data space will allow for more opportunity within the business, government and corporate world.
+Different types and categories of data can be collected in order to produce a variety of statistics for different industries.
+Gaining a deeper understanding of data space and the value of each category of data will allow for more opportunity within the business, government and corporate world.

 Quantitative or numerical data

 Known as both quantitative and numerical data, its values will always be in a number form.
 An example of numerical data would be the number of sales made in a particular business quarter.
-Put simply, if the answer is a number, the data is quantitative.
+Put simply, if the answer is a number, the data is quantitative (numerical).

-Quantitative data can then be broken down into two additional categories – discrete and continuous.
+Quantitative data can then be broken down into two additional categories of data - discrete and continuous.

 1. Discrete data values

 Discrete values are when the numerical data can only be in whole numbers, as there is only a certain number of values.
 Within the context of a business, a discrete data value would be the number of employees within an organisation, you can hire 1, 2, 3 staff members but you will never have 2.75 employees working for you.
 Discrete data values have distinct, separate values.